 A Creative Musician Residency

-The Saltonstall Foundation and Arts Colony is pleased to partner with local violinist Rolfe Sokol for a first-ever residency for musicians.
-This pilot project is being coordinated by violinist Sebastian Ruth, founder of Community MusicWorks in Providence, RI and MacArthur Foundation Fellowship recipient.
+For a second year, the Saltonstall Foundation and Arts Colony is pleased to partner with local violinist Rolfe Sokol for a residency for musicians.
+This project is being coordinated by violinist Sebastian Ruth, founder of Community MusicWorks in Providence, RI and MacArthur Foundation Fellowship recipient.

 Master classes and self-directed study